 Type 093 Shang-class Program

+This would also help to explain why it has taken so long to build the 093.
+The conventional theory that the 093 is similar to a Victor III design, and that the Russians assisted in its construction, by contrast, would predict rather rapid development.
+This, however, has not occurred, suggesting at least the possibility that there is something significantly different about this submarine.
 The July 2003 report on China's military by the US Department of Defense revised the 2002 analysis and indicated that in 2002, China launched the lead hull of its next-generation SSN, the Type 093-class, which it expected to enter service by late 2004 or early 2005.
-An additional three units are expected to enter the PLAN by 2010, where they will form the backbone of China's future forward anti-carrier warfare capability and eventually replace the HAN.
+An additional three units were expected to enter the PLAN by 2010, where they will form the backbone of China's future forward anti-carrier warfare capability and eventually replace the HAN.
 According to the 2004 report, the lead hull of its next-generation SSN was expected to enter service by 2005, with additional units to follow.

 The first two Type 093 nuclear attack submarines were reportedly in service in 2006.
 The 2007 edition of the IISS Military Balance does not report any units of this class in service.
 In testimony March 29, 2007 before the US-China Economic and Security Review Commission Cortez A. Cooper III, Director, East Asia Studies Center, Hicks and Associates, Inc. stated that ".... the PLA may have more than 10 SHANGs operational by the end of next year" [ie, by the end of 2008].
 This is at varriance with most of what is known about this program.